Dynamic Connectivity in Disk Graphs: Preliminaries

-The situation becomes a bit more complicated, if we allow the insertion and deletion of points from the data structure in addition to the nearest neighbor queries.
-This can be achieved by using a data structure by Kaplan et al.~\cite{kaplan_dynamic_2020}, that allows to dynamically maintain the lower envelope of certain surfaces while allowing for vertical ray shooting queries.
-The weighted distance function used in the \AWNN{} satisfies the conditions needed to use their data structure.
-Combining Theorem 8.3 of Kaplan et al.~\cite{kaplan_dynamic_2020} with an observation on the properties of the specific distance function considered here~\cite[Section~9]{kaplan_dynamic_2020} gives the following Lemma: \begin{lemma}[Kaplan et al.~{\cite[Theorem 8.3, Section~9]{kaplan_dynamic_2020}}] There is a fully dynamic \AWNN{} data structure that allows insertions in \(O(\lambda_6 (\log n) \log^5 n)\) amortized expected time and deletions in \(O( \lambda_6 (\log n) \log^{9} n) \) amortized expected time.
-Furthermore, queries can be performed in \(O(\log^2n)\) worst case time.
-The data structure requires \( O(n \log^3 n) \) space in expectation. \( \lambda_s(n) \) is the maximum length of a Davenport-Schinzel sequence of order $s$ on $n$ symbols. \end{lemma}
+We use two ways to implement the dynamic structure for disk unions, based on two different underlying data structures.
+For the general case, we rely on an \emph{additively-weighted nearest neighbor data structure} (\AWNN).
+An \AWNN{} stores a set $P \subset \R^2$ of $n$ points in the plane, such that every point $p \in P$ is assigned a \emph{weight} $w_p \in \R$.
+The \AWNN{} supports \emph{additively-weighted nearest neighbor queries}: given a point $q\in \R^2$, find the point $p \in P$ that minimizes the additively weighted Euclidean distance $\| pq \| + w_p$ to $q$.
+Kaplan et al.~\cite{kaplan_dynamic_2020}, with the improved construction of shallow cuttings by Liu~\cite{Liu20}, show the following result: \begin{lemma}[Kaplan et al.~{\cite[Theorem 8.3, Section~9]{kaplan_dynamic_2020}, Liu~\cite[Corollary~4.3]{Liu20}}] There is a fully dynamic \AWNN{} data structure that allows insertions in $O(\log^2 n)$ amortized expected time and deletions in $O(\log^{4} n)$ amortized expected time.
+Furthermore, a query takes $O(\log^2 n)$ worst case time.
+The data structure requires $O(n \log n)$ space. \end{lemma}